-- v) Show an understanding of the way the specialty is structured and practiced in other locations within the UK.
+- v) Show an understanding of the way the speciality is structured and practiced in other locations within the UK.
 (HCPC SoP 2.1-2.5) - vi) Demonstrate the competence, and therefore the potential, to provide leadership and support for staff continuity in the different aspects or areas of departmental activity, e.g. scientific, technical, research and development; quality assurance, audit, accreditation; reporting, clinical liaison; health and safety, staff training; IT, budget and management (management principles and tools used in the services and factors that influence access to and use of services available).
 (HCPC SoP 4, 4.1, 4.2, 4.3, 4.4, 4.5, 14.1) - vii) Demonstrate the ability to conduct duties and responsibilities in accordance with local, professional and regulatory policies and practice to ensure there is a high standard of care and trust with service users even in circumstances of personal incompatibility (HCPC SoP 2.4, 2.6, 2.7, 3.1) - viii) Describe how principles of self-management and time keeping are applied in relation to service delivery and prioritising the workload.
 (HCPC SoP 1.2) - ix) Demonstrate an understanding of the role of the Health and Care Professions Council (HCPC) by describing its role and requirements for statutory regulation with specific reference to: - How HCPC standards of proficiency apply to professional practice. - How the HCPC standards of conduct, performance and ethics (2016) apply to professional practice. - Professional Indemnity Insurance and the relevance of this to their scope of practice.
-(HCPC 2.2, 3) - To note: you must make sure that the professional indemnity arrangement you have in place provides appropriate cover, i.e. appropriate to your practice, taking into account the nature and extent of its risks.
+(HCPC 2.2, 3)

+To note: you must make sure that the professional indemnity arrangement you have in place provides appropriate cover, i.e. appropriate to your practice, taking into account the nature and extent of its risks.
 If you are a member of the IBMS your professional indemnity insurance covers you for your role whether you are a biomedical scientist or clinical scientist.
-If not a member you should check with your employer with respect to your employment role, i.e. as either a biomedical scientist or clinical scientist. - x) Demonstrate an understanding of the need to respect and uphold the rights, dignity, values, and autonomy of service users, including their role in the diagnostic and therapeutic process and in maintaining health and wellbeing.
-(HCPC SoP 2.3) - xi) Demonstrate how the principles of patient confidentiality are upheld by working in accordance with policies that protect the dignity, privacy and confidentiality of service users.
-(HCPC SoP 2.3, 2.4)
+If not a member you should check with your employer with respect to your employment role, i.e. as either a biomedical scientist.

+Demonstrate an understanding of the need to respect and uphold the rights, dignity, values, and autonomy of service users, including their role in the diagnostic and therapeutic process and in maintaining health and wellbeing.
+(HCPC SoP 2.3)